CP1404/Practicals/prac_08/README.md

 # Deliverables

 This section summarises the expectations for marking in this practical.
 Please follow the [submission guidelines](../README.md#submission) to ensure you receive marks for your work.
-Please submit two PR URLs:

-- Your own feedback branch PR with a mention of a reviewer **for this prac**.
+- Type the URL of your Pull Request (PR) that mentions another student **for this prac**.
-- The PR that you reviewed **for the last prac**.
+- Type the URL of the PR that you reviewed **for the previous prac**.

-Files required:

 - `box_layout_demo.py/kv` with modifications (greet, clear)
 - `squaring.py/kv` with modifications
 - `convert_miles_km.py/kv`